 Min.
 H. Rebekah Keazer, Director of Media Ministries and Communications, Associate Minister

 Henrietta Rebekah Keazer ("Rebekah") is a preacher of the Gospel and a pursuer of justice and reconciliation.
 She holds a Bachelor of Arts in Sociology from Princeton University and a Master of Divinity from Princeton Theological Seminary, where she received the Kenyon J. Wildrick award for Excellence in Homiletics.

 At Princeton University, Rebekah co-founded Worship House, a charismatic Christian fellowship, with other students and local pastors who envisioned a worshipping community that demonstrated the reality of God’s kingdom through the power of the Holy Spirit.
 Her senior independent thesis explored the intersection of Christian ethics and political participation among college students of African descent.

 At Princeton Theological Seminary, Rebekah was the leader of REVIVE, an intercessory student ministry of prayer and worship, and served extensively with the Association of Black Seminarians.
-Her academic interests include Biblical Interpretation and Hermeneutics, Systematic Theology, and Practical Theology with a concentration in Congregational Worship Leadership.
+Her academic interests include Biblical Interpretation and Hermeneutics, Religion and Society, and Practical Theology with a concentration in Congregational Worship Leadership.

-Rebekah is currently a Minister in Training at Bethany Baptist Church - Newark and serves as the Director of Media Ministries and Communications.
-In her downtime, she practices piano and songwriting, studies church worship and media, and creates content for her blog.
+Rebekah is currently a ministerial associate at Bethany Baptist Church - Newark and serves as the Director of Media Ministries and Communications.

 Rev. Isis Agyei, Associate Minister